UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 We can see that this data now satisfies all three criteria, making it easier to analyze.
 But we aren't done yet!
 Notice in the table, all of the variables are "object" data types.
 Object data types are columns of strings or columns with mixed types.
-In the previous example in Section {ref}`pivot-wider`, the
+In the previous example in the section on {ref}`pivot-wider`, the
 `most_at_home` and `most_at_work` variables were `int64` (integer)&mdash;you can
 verify this by calling `df.info()`&mdash;which is a type of numeric data.
 This change is due to the delimiter (`/`) when we read in this